DivyanshiK179/2400100100179-S4-B1-Python/README.md

 # 2400100100179-S4-B1-Python
-this is the our first repository this is my first commit
+This is the our first repository.
+This is my first commit.
+The project is based on react and django.